 Meghan Markle and Prince Harry's Baby Will Make History

-Meghan Markle will give birth to her first baby in a few months.
+Meghan Markle will give birth to her first baby any day now.
 The royals and the general public are looking forward to the arrival of the newest member into the Royal Family.

 The Duke and Duchess of Sussex's baby will make history in many ways when it is born in the Spring of 2019.
 Let us count the ways.

-Meghan is six months pregnant.
-Therefore, she could give birth in late April or early May.
+Meghan is scheduled to give birth in late April or early May.
 Either one of those times means that the Duke and Duchess of Sussex will have their first child before their first wedding anniversary.
 They got married on May 19, 2018.

 The Duchess of Sussex has already made history herself.
 More history will be made when her baby is born.